torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 becomes full, the ``ndo_start_xmit`` implementation informs the network subsystem that it should stop the TX queue (via ``netif_stop_queue``).
-It is then re-enabled later in ISR when the device has some space available again and is able to enqueue another frame.
+It is then re-enabled later in ISR when the device has some space available again and is able to enqueue aanalther frame.

 All the device events are handled in ISR, namely: